neajul/New-Dependencies/Writing/New Dependencies.md

 ## Appendix: Incomplete and Unordered List of Reasons to Refuse *the Cloud*

-- Workers in the Global South are being exploited and our devices are assembled by modern day slaves.
-Probably the only ethical hardware is second hand.[^AP01]
+- Workers in the Global South are being exploited and our devices are assembled by modern day slaves.[^AP01]
+- Rare metals like cobalt, essential for lithium batteries, are extracted under horrible conditions and among others by children.[^APA][^APB]

-- Rare earths such as Lithium are extracted from indigenous lands without their consent and with no accountability for the environment.[^AP02]
+- Other metals, like lithium are extracted from indigenous lands without consent or regard for the environment.[^AP02]

 - E-Waste is polluting the planet and is being dumped in landfills without regulations in the global south, poisoning both the lands and the people.[^AP03]
-- Tech companies and governments by extension are constantly spying on us.
-The right to privacy is being eroded and the surveillance state is being facilitated.[^AP04]
+- Tech companies are constantly spying on us through our devices.
+The right to privacy is being eroded.[^AP04]
-- For almost a decade we have had reliable evidence that tech companies are forwarding information gathered about their users to governments, yet nothing has changed.[^AP05]
+- This information is passed on to government agencies and the surveillance state is being facilitated.[^AP05]
-- Social media companies profit from radicalization and a divided political landscape, disconnected filter bubbles and rabbit holes are not a by-product but part of the product.[^AP06]
+- Social media companies profit from radicalization and a divided political landscape, fake news, disconnected filter bubbles and rabbit holes are not a by-product but part of the product.[^AP06]
-- The massive proliferation of fake news actively costs lives (see: anti-vaxxers) and is being facilitated by the big platforms.[^AP07]
-- The internet, and most devices we carry in our pockets like smart phones, are developed from US military technology.
-Possibilities for surveillance for example are no accident.[^AP09]
+- The internet, and most devices we carry in our pockets like smart phones, are developed from US military technology.[^AP09]
 - *Tech* is a race to the brain stem.
 Some of the most-educated people in the world spend all their energy in selling us ads.
 Thinking we could resist the machinery is like thinking we could win against a super computer in chess.[^AP10]
 - It's addictive on purpose.
-At places like the Stanford Persuasive Technology Lab people have been trained to specifically find ways of persuading users to keep using their products, and metrics like engagement are still the main factors their design.[^AP11]
+At places like the Stanford Persuasive Technology Lab people have been trained to specifically find ways of persuading users to change their behavior through digital stimuli like rewards.[^AP11]
 - Big companies that have incrompehensible terms and conditions instead of constitutions can censor users without any form of accountability or oversight.[^AP12]
-- Even though participation is always voluntary, social (and financial!) pressure to participate often outweighs any serious form of alternative.[^AP13]

 fig. AP.1: The terms cloud is a bit of a stand-in for everything wrong with the internet, in this case

-[^AP01]:(need to still back this up with a footnote)
-[^AP02]:(need to still back this up with a footnote)
-[^AP03]:(need to still back this up with a footnote)
-[^AP04]:(need to still back this up with a footnote)
-[^AP05]:(need to still back this up with a footnote)
-[^AP06]:(need to still back this up with a footnote)
-[^AP07]:(need to still back this up with a footnote)
-[^AP08]:(need to still back this up with a footnote)
-[^AP09]:(need to still back this up with a footnote)
-[^AP10]:(need to still back this up with a footnote)
-[^AP11]:(need to still back this up with a footnote)
-[^AP12]:(need to still back this up with a footnote)
-[^AP13]:(need to still back this up with a footnote)
+[^AP01]:Kastrenakes, Jacob.
+“Apple Suppliers Linked to Uyghur Forced Labor in  New Report.”
+The Verge, May 10, 2021.  https://www.theverge.com/2021/5/10/22428899/apple-suppliers-china-uyghur-forced-labor-report.
+[^APA]: Axbom, Per.
+“The Slavery Supported by That Device in Your Pocket.”  ethical.net, July 6, 2020.  https://ethical.net/technology/the-slavery-supported-the-device-in-your-pocket/.
+[^APB]: Amnesty Internation.
+“This Is What We Die For,” 2016.  https://www.amnesty.org/en/wp-content/uploads/2021/05/AFR6231832016ENGLISH.pdf.
+[^AP02]:Greenblatt, James.
+“Lithium Mining & Indigenous Populations.”
+Psychiatry Redefined, December 14, 2020.  https://www.psychiatryredefined.org/lithium-mining-indigenous-populations/.
+[^AP03]:Gribkoff, Elizabeth.
+“Consumers Will Throw Away 63.3 Million Tons of  Electronic Waste This Year.
+Where Will It Go?”
+Children’s Health  Defense, October 18, 2021.  https://childrenshealthdefense.org/defender/electronic-waste-digital-dumps-global-south/.
+[^AP04]: Leith, Douglas J. “Obile Handset Privacy: Measuring the Data IOS and Android Send to Apple and Google.”
+In *Security and Privacy in Communication Networks.
+SecureComm 2021.
+Lecture Notes  of the Institute for Computer Sciences, Social Informatics and  Telecommunications Engineering, Vol 399*, edited by Joaquin Garcia-Alfaro, Shujun Li, Radha Poovendran, Hervé Debar, and Moti Yung.
+S.L.: Springer, 2021.
+[^AP05]:MacAskill, Ewen, Gabriel Dance, Feilding Cage, Greg Chen, and Nadja  Popovich.
+“NSA Files Decoded: Edward Snowden’s Surveillance Revelations  Explained.”
+The Guardian.
+The Guardian, March 23, 2014.  https://www.theguardian.com/world/interactive/2013/nov/01/snowden-nsa-files-surveillance-revelations-decoded.
+[^AP06]:Paul, Kari, and Dani Anguiano.
+“Facebook Crisis Grows as New  Whistleblower and Leaked Documents Emerge.” the Guardian, October 23,  2021.  https://www.theguardian.com/technology/2021/oct/22/facebook-whistleblower-hate-speech-illegal-report.
+[^AP09]:Clark, James.
+“How the US Military Invented the IPhone.”
+Task &  Purpose, September 8, 2016.  https://taskandpurpose.com/gear-tech/us-military-invented-iphone/.
+[^AP10]:Center For Humane Technology.
+“Technology Is Downgrading Humanity: Let’s Reverse That Trend Now.”
+Medium, August 3, 2019.  https://medium.com/@HumaneTech_/technology-is-downgrading-humanity-lets-reverse-that-trend-now-893fb9f6e580.
+[^AP11]:Stanford University.
+“Persuasion through Mobile Devices and Operant  Conditioning via Interactive Technology.” mediaX at Stanford University.
+Accessed January 14, 2022.  https://mediax.stanford.edu/research-projects/scs-fogg/.
+[^AP12]:ToS;DR Team.
+“Terms of Service; Didn’t Read.”
+Tosdr.org.
+Terms of Service; Didn’t Read, 2019. https://tosdr.org/.